tdulcet/Thunderbird-Metrics/README.md

 # Thunderbird Community Metrics
 Mozilla Thunderbird Community Metrics

+**This is the original repository.
+It has moved to https://github.com/thunderbird/Thunderbird-Metrics, where maintenance will continue.**

 Copyright © 2025 Teal Dulcet

 The Thunderbird Community Metrics are designed to complement @mkmelin’s existing “Thunderbird Metrics” e-mail, while providing data from additional sources.
 There are a total of six e-mails, covering 13 sources: